Links To Cat's-eye Quartz Information Topics On This Page:

 varieties of quartz, of which flint and Jasper are examples.

-Return to the Index of Cat's-eye Quartz Information Topics
+Go Up to the Index of Cats Eye Quartz Information Topics

 The chatoyant or cat's-eye effect visible in some quartz is usually